-Saint Mary's College and the University of Notre Dame offer a fiveyear dual degree program, leading to a bachelor's degree from Saint Mary's at the end of the fourth year, and a second bachelor's degree from Notre Dame in one of the engineering programs at the end of the fifth year.
+Saint Mary's College and the University of Notre Dame offer a Five-Year Dual Degree Program in Engineering, leading to a bachelor's degree from Saint Mary's at the end of the fourth year, and a second bachelor's degree from Notre Dame in one of the engineering programs at the end of the fifth year.

-Saint Mary's students who participate in the Dual Degree in Engineering Program work with the program director.
-They take pre-engineering courses (e.g., calculus, chemistry, and physics) at Saint Mary's and engineering courses at Notre Dame in addition to the courses required to satisfy degree requirements of a major at Saint Mary's College.
-At the end of her fourth year the student
+Saint Mary's students who participate in this program work with the program director.
+They take pre-engineering courses (e.g., calculus, chemistry, and physics) at Saint Mary's, and engineering courses at Notre Dame in addition to the courses required to satisfy degree requirements of a major at Saint Mary's College.
+At the end of her fourth year the student applies for transfer to the College of Engineering at Notre Dame.
+Notre Dame courses are used as electives to satisfy Saint Mary's degree requirements, and Saint Mary's courses are used as electives to satisfy Notre Dame's degree requirements.
+Some of the related options include: a chemistry major at Saint Mary's and a chemical engineering major at Notre Dame, or a computer and applied mathematics major at Saint Mary's and a computer science engineering major at Notre Dame.

-A Saint Mary's student must have completed at least 96 semester hours with a minimum of a 2.8 GPA in technical courses to be recommended for acceptance at Notre Dame at the end of her fourth year.
-This strenuous program will demand the best effort of wellprepared and well-motivated students.
+A Saint Mary's student must have completed at least 96 semester hours with a minimum of a 2.8 GPA overall and in technical courses to be recommended for acceptance at Notre Dame at the end of her fourth year.
+This strenuous program will demand the best effort of well-prepared and well-motivated students.
 Successful completion will require consultation each semester with the program advisors and careful scheduling of courses on both campuses.
 To be eligible for the five-year program a student must be calculus ready.

 See Bulletin for more information.